-The recoverable amount of the Sterilization activity is higher from the carrying amount in amount of \$4.0 million.
-Reduction of 7% growth rate taken into account in calculating the value in use of the activity will result in a decrease of \$3.7 million recoverable amount of the activity and no goodwill impairment will be recorded.
-Decrease in growth rate as stated will lead to changes in other assumptions taken for the calculation of value in use.
-Increase of 4% in pre-tax discount rate taken into account in calculating the value in use of the activity will result in a decrease of \$3.6 million recoverable amount of the activity and no goodwill impairment will be recorded.
+The recoverable amount of the Diagnostic activity is higher than the carrying amount in the amount of \$6.9 million.
+Reduction of 9% growth rate taken into account in calculating the value in use of the activity will result in a decrease of \$6.4 million recoverable amount of the activity and no goodwill impairment will be recorded.
+Decrease in growth rate as stated will lead to changes in other assumptions used in the calculation of value in use.
+Increase of 4% in pre-tax discount rate taken into account in calculating the value in use of the activity will result in a decrease of \$6.6 million recoverable amount of the activity and no goodwill impairment will be recorded.